thevilledev/ez-docker-zcash/README.md

 Docker configuration for building & running Zcash node & client in Docker.
 By default does not expose RPC interface outside of the container.

-Requires multi-stage support from Docker, so version >= 17.05 is required.
+Build requires multi-stage support from Docker, so version >= 17.05 is required.

-# Building your own image
+# Building

 Clone this repository: